asamba/asamba/_posts/2019-09-01-Helm-Multiple-Deployments-Subcharts.md

 * This should deploy the greetings-app with the other 2 child applications with the associated containers/services.

-### You can package the application with `helm package` as described in the helm documentation or the tutorial at [Using Helm and Kubernetes](https://www.baeldung.com/kubernetes-helm)
+You can package the application with `helm package` as described in the helm documentation or the tutorial at [Using Helm and Kubernetes](https://www.baeldung.com/kubernetes-helm)

+### Step-2 (Alternative - Dependency Chart Creation)
-### Step-2 (Alternative): Another way to create the dependent-child applications are as below
+Another way to create the dependent-child applications are as below
-* Package your child applications and host in a http server; best with github and create the requirements.yaml as below (sample)
+* Package your child applications with `helm package` and host in a http server; best hosted with github and create the requirements.yaml as below (sample)

 ```yaml
 dependencies: